Free shipping on orders over $60!

 • Canned Salmon Salad – If you have a favorite tuna salad recipe, swap out the tuna for salmon.
 Salmon is high in calcium, plus it’s packed with healthy omega-3’s.
 For a bonus dose of calcium, use yogurt instead of mayonnaise—it’s just as creamy but with added health benefits!

-• Calcium-Boosted Lasagna – Finely chop kale or collard greens and sneak them into the layers of a lasagna.
+• Calcium-Boosted Lasagna – Finely chop kale, collard greens or leafy greens and sneak them into the layers of a lasagna.
 Don’t forget to add plenty of mozzarella cheese—it’ll help distract your toddler from the mysterious green stuff in between the delicious layers of noodles.

 6. Yes, You Can Still Try Sneaking In Some Milk